Multi Criteria Overlay Analysis (QGIS3)¶

 The resulting layer

-now has pixels with only 0 and 1 values.
+raster_water_fillednow has pixels with only 0 and 1 values.

 Now that we have layers representing road and water pixels, we can generate proximity rasters.
 These are also known as Euclidean distances - where each pixel in the output raster represents the distance to the nearest pixel in the input raster.
 This resulting raster can be then used to determine suitable areas which are within certain distance from the input.
-Search for and locate the
+Search for and locate the algorithm.
+Double-click to launch it.

-In the Proximity (Raster Distance) dialog, select
+In the Raster Analysis - Proximity (Raster Distance) dialog, select

 You can expand the Advanced Parameters and select the profile